RCheung763/Predicting-Recidivism-Amongst-Georgia-Parolees/README.md

 supervised models were created to learn what variables could lead to recidivism and test if models could predict recidivism with high accuracy.
 Unsupervised learning was run to determine if clusters could answer any questions toward optimal variables.
-While 4 key principal components and 11 K- Means clusters were identified this would only explain usefulness of continuous variables in the dataset.
+While 4 key principal components and 11 K- Means clusters were identified this would only explain the usefulness of continuous variables not the categorical variables in the dataset.
 Following this analysis of the continuous variables, Gradient Boosting and Support Vector Machine (SVM) models were created.
 The binary classification model of the Gradient Boosting yielded a test accuracy rate of 73.6%, however it also yielded a false positive rate of 39.6%.
 A